House of the Dragon: The Targaryen family tree explained

 Introducing the messiest family in Westeros

-We are just days away from the release of HBO’s madly anticipated Game of Thrones prequel, House of the Dragon.
+HBO’s madly anticipated Game of Thrones prequel, House of the Dragon, has finally arrived.

 House Targaryen is at the centre of this adaptation of George RR Martin’s work.